-Advanced Clinical Studies II: Women and Children Credit Hours: 5 (150 clinical contact hours) Prerequisite: NURS 5280.
-This course focuses on the theoretical and scientific bases for health promotion, maintenance and management in the primary care of women, expectant families, and children (ages 0-21 years).
+Advanced Clinical Studies II: Women and Children

+Prerequisite: NURS 5280.
+This course focuses on the theoretical and scientific bases for health promotion, maintenance, and management in the primary care of women, expectant families, and children (ages 0-21 years).
 Well women care, family planning, and reproductive tract disorders commonly seen in primary care will be studied.
 Care of children with minor acute and selected stable chronic health problems will also be addressed.
 Trends in health care, ethical issues, and the socioeconomic and political environment of women, expectant families, and children will be analyzed to optimize the management of care.
 A practicum component is required.
 The course is designed for the family nurse practitioner role in the primary care setting.
 (Offered every spring semester)